borbit/jquery.scraggable/README.md

 # jQuery.scraggable

-**jQuery.scraggable** is a plugin that lets you drag elements by means of scrolling, single and multi dimensional (depends on browser).
+**jQuery.scraggable** is a plugin that enables single- and multi-dimensional (depending on browser) element dragging through the mouse's scroll wheel.

 To make elements scraggable just: